VR Organ Tuning Guide

 the adjustment is necessary only for MFX-TR settings higher than 11 o’clock, with MFX-TR equal or lower 11 o’clock , standard VR settings do apply

-Parameter-tuning of VR Rotary
+(IV) VR Rotary Settings

 The tables below show examples of ‘rotary tuning parameters’ for VR Rotary types.